 While working on his projects, he also collaborated as a performer with various choreographers including: Angie Hiesl, J. Jaspers, G. Rossi, S. Sandroni, C. Hennermann, Kainkollektiv, C.ie 2+, and Stephan Herwig.

 In his own work, his way of creating is based on collaborations between himself and other artists.
 These collaborations lead to important encounters where both artists are engaged with a strong responsibility for the development of the performances.

 His first duet, Suschi, explores the possibility of an intercultural encounter between a Korean and an Italian dancer on stage.
 His second work, About Josema, focuses on the theme of the gay sexuality of a young Mexican dancer in an irreverent and ironic way, by setting a sex-interview on stage.

-Still with Ameri he created Bomba Mix in 2015, a performance that proposes a possible revolution of children’s objects.
-While accepting some of the cliches related to the world of children, the two performers brong a sort of hysterical state to the performance and the public, creating a brake and a possibility of a silent revolution.
+Still with Ameri, he created Bomba Mix in 2015, a performance that proposes a possible revolution of children’s objects.
+While accepting some of the clichés related to the world of children, the two performers bring a sort of hysterical state to the performance and the public, creating a break and the possibility of a silent revolution.

-The works of Zinola and his colleagues have been invited to many festivals in Europe, South America, Russia and Australia.
+The works of Zinola and his colleagues have been invited to many festivals in Europe, South America, Asia and Australia.

 Alfredo is currently a Tanzhaus NRW Factory Artist for 2020, 2021 and 2022, as well as a member of iDA’s NRW, and a board member of the Young Dance Network – A Network for Exchange under Assitej International.